MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 30. To confirm that the work queue item has been processed you can go to the work queue details page, select **See all** in the work queue items section and filter the items by **Processed** status.
    :::image type="content" source="media/work-queues/work-queue-cloud-pad-action-confirm.png" alt-text="Screenshot of a work queue item list page that is filtered to only show processed items." lightbox="media/work-queues/work-queue-cloud-pad-action-confirm.png":::

-**Well done**, you just completed a more advanced scenario that included hybrid work queue processing!
+Well done, you just completed a more advanced scenario that included hybrid work queue processing!

-### Coming soon.
-Desktop flow-based processing

-> [!TIP]
-> **Coming soon!**
->
-> Power Automate desktop support for work queue processing is currently planned for late Q2 or early Q3 CY23.
-Make sure to follow our blog post for latest announcements [here](https://powerautomate.microsoft.com/blog/).

 ## Next steps